bengsfort/bengsfort.dev/README.md

 packages/app - The Preact app for the site. packages/server - The Node.js server for the site.
-tools/esbuild - The common ESBuild config for the project. tools/eslint-config - The eslint config for the project.
+tools/esbuild - The common ESBuild config for the project. tools/esbuild-plugins - All custom ESBuild plugins. tools/eslint-config - The eslint config for the project. tools/postcss - The postcss config for the project.
 ```

 The project is setup as a yarn workspace for ease of maintenenance and separation of UI / server code, as well as tooling.
 The project is setup so that common configs can be used easily, and packages can easily reference each-other without worrying about the dependencies involved.